codefresh-io/docs.codefresh.io/_docs/installation/gitops/hosted-runtime.md

 -->
 ## Step 2: Connect Git provider
 Connect your Hosted GitOps Runtime to a Git provider for Codefresh to create the required Git repos.

+**Authorize access**
-First authorize access to your Git provider through an OAuth token, and then select the Git organizations or accounts in which to create the required Git repos.
+  Based on the Git provider you select, you need to authorize access through OAuth or access token, and then select the Git organizations or accounts in which to create the required Git repos.

+**Git organizations/accounts**
->Only authorized organizations are displayed in the list.
+  Only authorized organizations are displayed in the list.
 To authorize organizations for the Codefresh application in GitHub, see [Authorize organizations/projects]({{site.baseurl}}/docs/administration/account-user-management/hosted-authorize-orgs/).

 {% include